-The Assistive Technology Regional Center (ATRC) helps people with disabilities in Eastern Massachusetts make informed decisions about assistive technology they can use to increase their independence at home, on the job or in school.
-The center shares the Easter Seals mission: ensuring that children and adults with disabilities have equal opportunities to live, learn, work and play.
+The Assistive Technology Regional Center (ATRC) helps people with disabilities in Eastern Massachusetts make informed decisions about assistive technology (AT) they can use to increase their independence at home, on the job or in school.
+The center shares the Easter Seals Massachusetts mission: ensuring that children and adults with disabilities have equal opportunities to live, learn, work and play.

 See what kinds of assistive technology equipment is available and start making your own list of the AT you would like to borrow.

 How does the Device Demonstration Program work?

 At the center, individuals and groups can explore hundreds of high- and low-tech devices that can meet a variety of needs.
 From simple to sophisticated, Easter Seals MA has the technology for you.